 Final revisions to the Federal Policy for the Protection of Human Subjects (a.k.a. the "Common Rule") were issued by the Department of Health and Human Services (HHS) on January 18, 2017.
 Originally, the majority of changes were scheduled to go into effect on January 19, 2018, but an Interim Final Rule has now been published extending the implementation date to July 19, 2018.
 The major impacts will be in the areas of informed consent requirements, exemption categories, continuing review of expedited studies, and the single IRB of record requirement (which will not be implemented until January 2020 except for NIH-funded studies).
 The TWU IRBs are working on the implementation and transition to the new requirements.
-More information and training sessions will be announced during the Spring 2018 semester.
+More information and training sessions will be announced once the implementation date is established.

 View basic information about whether IRB review is required, levels of review (exempt, expedited, and full), the process when more than one IRB is involved, guidance on obtaining student data and using TWU email lists, data management, and other resources.

 Access all the forms and materials required to submit a new application (including a guide to writing a consent form and sample consent forms), modification, extension, and file-close request.